slatedocs/slate/source/includes/_debt-settlement.md

 Adds a payment destination.

 <aside class="warning">
-Deprecated and replaced with <a href="#payments-post-platformapi-bankaccountdetails">general bank account details</a>.
+Deprecated and replaced with <a href="#payments-manager-post-platformapi-bankaccountdetails">general bank account details</a>.
 </aside>
 ### Request
 | Name          | Type   | Description                                       | Required |